ONSdigital/software-engineer-community/standards/github.md

 Digital publishing validate the GPG key used against a list of known keys (managed in a github repo) and refuse to build either unsigned commits or commits signed by a key we don't recognise.

 - Signed commits are encouraged but not mandated
-- (Note for Fahad why it is encouraged only not mandated (check with community)).

 ### Webhooks into ONS